 Being responsible and safe with money is another lesson to learn.
-Each student has a lockable closet, drawer or safe in their room to keep their money and valuables.
+Each student has a lockable closet, drawer or safe in their room to keep small amounts of money and valuables.
 Lost money cannot be replaced; therefore, it is important that our students use their lockable closet daily.
-Other personal items, cash and travel documents shall be looked after by the House Directors.
+Other personal items, large amounts of cash and travel documents shall be stored in a safe-box with the House Directors.